AnthonyByansi/clinical-risk-stratification/data/README.md

 * Medical history such as comorbidities, medications, and previous hospitalizations
 * Laboratory tests such as blood pressure, cholesterol, and glucose levels
 * Other factors such as lifestyle habits, socioeconomic status, and social support

+## Data Usage
+The data is used in several Jupyter `notebooks` located in the `notebooks` directory.
+These notebooks demonstrate the preprocessing steps, feature selection, model training, and evaluation.
+The preprocessed data can be found in the `data/processed` directory.